-Falling Down The Rabbit Hole with Singer-Songwriter Ashe
+Falling Down 'The Rabbit Hole' With Singer-Songwriter Ashe

 Where are you as an artist and person on The Rabbit Hole?

 Hmm.
-I created it so I think of it as a reflection of myself.
+I created it, so I think of it as a reflection of myself.
 My own little world.

 What’s the one memory you will take away from recording the EP?

 Well, The Rabbit Hole is my very first EP.
-I’ll always remember this feeling of being super vulnerable and afraid but also relieved I get to be one of the people in the world who got to create something they’re truly proud of.
+I’ll always remember this feeling of being super vulnerable and afraid, but also relieved I get to be one of the people in the world who got to create something they’re truly proud of.